Beating the Year-End Slump: 5 Discipline Strategies for Academic Success

 PBIS reduces the need for punitive discipline by emphasizing positive behaviours and targeting support.
 This fosters positive learning communities, which perpetuates higher school morale.

-But to create a PBIS program that is not "program rich, impact poor," administrators need ongoing training.
+But to create a PBIS program that is not program rich, impact poor," administrators need ongoing training.
 With high teacher turnover and student behavioral issues, continued PBIS training is an investment with a huge ROI.
 That's because teachers cite student behavioral issues as a leading cause of their burnout.
 Since PBIS is an evidence-based practice, it's worth keeping it as continuous professional development for all staff.

 2. Restorative justice practices